Andrew Repasky McElhinney: Feature films

-McElhinney’s first feature film, Magdalen (1998), is about "a world-weary young woman who earns her living in a bar, telling stories to lonely people for money."
-The Philadelphia Weekly wrote of the movie that, "Smith’s presence on-screen is fascinating, unromantic and tough.
-The film itself unravels languidly, with stylish, moody black-and-white photograph from local cinematographer Abe Holtz."
+McElhinney's first feature film, Magdalen (1998), is about "a world-weary young woman who earns her living in a bar, telling stories to lonely people for money."
+The Philadelphia Weekly wrote, "Smith's presence on-screen is fascinating, unromantic and tough.
+The film itself unravels languidly, with stylish, moody black-and-white photography from local cinematographer Abe Holtz."
 The original camera negative is in the permanent collection of The Museum of Modern Art.

-His second feature debuted in 2000, the period art-slasher film, A Chronicle of Corpses.
+McElhinney's second feature debuted in 2000, the period art-slasher film, A Chronicle of Corpses.
 A Chronicle of Corpses made a "festival splash" and was praised by Dave Kehr of The New York Times.
-Dennis Lim, in The Village Voice, wrote that A Chronicle of Corpses was "[e]asily the most peculiar American indie to play New York theaters this year… alternately flamboyant and minimal… Abe Holtz's resourceful camera switches between fussy, iconic frescoes and showboat prowls. ...rancid opulence and humid religiosity."
+Dennis Lim, in The Village Voice, wrote that A Chronicle of Corpses was "easily the most peculiar American indie to play New York theaters this year… alternately flamboyant and minimal… Abe Holtz's resourceful camera switches between fussy, iconic frescoes and showboat prowls. ...rancid opulence and humid religiosity."

-His next film was Georges Bataille's Story of the Eye released in 2003.
+McElhinney's next film was Georges Bataille's Story of the Eye released in 2003.
 Dennis Harvey, in Variety, opined that the film affirmed McElhinney's "certifiable coolness" and was "a punk-pornocopia equivalent to Last Year at Marienbad."

 McElhinney's Animal Husbandry (2008) is a "pop art fusion of 1930s pre-code romantic comedy and European regietheater."

-In 2009, McElhinney created the video projections for Brat Production's Haunted House, Haunted Poe, and created two short films for the event, The Tell-Tale Heart and Poe's Last Train Ride.
+In 2009, McElhinney created the video projections for Brat Production's Haunted House, Haunted Poe, directing two short films for the event, The Tell-Tale Heart and Poe's Last Train Ride.
 The Philadelphia Inquirer praised McElhinney's work as "Hitchcockian".
 The entire production was credited as "the season's wildest ride."

 McElhinney's Christmas Dreams (2015) is a children's holiday musical fantasy, the movie was a shot entirely on a soundstage and features extensive special effects and CGI.
 The Museum of Modern Art commented that McElhinney's direction leaves the "spectator in an unaccustomed position of rhetorical uncertainty, suspended between irony and sentiment."

 McElhinney's movie Casual Encounters: Philadelphia True Crime Confessions is in post-production.
-The project is “based on newspaper reports, interviews and trial transcripts, it reframes Philadelphia true crime narratives to make viewers complicit in, and forced to examine the urban issues of poverty, illegal drugs, gentrification, as well as crime as entertainment, and the voice of violence in domestic American society. …[It] is an epic tour though five radically different, yet adjacent, neighborhoods… The experience is a history of the city 1960–2010, with each neighborhood shot in a different physical film format (4K HD, 35MM, 16MM negative/reversal, Super 8MM, iPhone 5, miniDV and VHS)."
+The project is "based on newspaper reports, interviews and trial transcripts, it reframes Philadelphia true crime narratives to make viewers complicit in, and forced to examine the urban issues of poverty, illegal drugs, gentrification, as well as crime as entertainment, and the voice of violence in domestic American society. …[It] is an epic tour though five radically different, yet adjacent, neighborhoods… The experience is a history of the city 1960–2010, with each neighborhood shot in a different physical film format (4K HD, 35MM, 16MM negative/reversal, Super 8MM, iPhone 5, miniDV and VHS)."